-In marine science, students will learn about life in the ocean depths, at the polar extremes, in coral reefs, estuaries, and in the open sea.
+In marine science, students will learn about life in the ocean depths, at the polar extremes, in coral reefs, in estuaries, and in the open sea.
 Marine organisms studied include poriferans, cnidarians, marine worms, mollusks, arthropods, echinoderms, marine fishes, and marine mammals.
 Through studying marine life, students will connect characteristics and behaviors that help them thrive in various marine biomes, and investigate threats that face these ecosystems.
-Additionally, students will study oceanography (waves, tide, properties of seawater, etc.) concepts to support their understanding of these complex marine ecosystems.
+Additionally, students will study oceanography concepts (waves, tide, properties of seawater, etc.) to support their understanding of these complex marine ecosystems.
 Students should have reading skills at or above grade level.
 Skills that will be developed include: observation, dissection, interpretation and understanding of plant and animal behavior, critical analysis and synthesis of data, and seeking ways to solve problems relating to the marine environment.

-FORENSIC SCIENCE (Lab)/FORENSICS IN MEDIA Honors

-Prerequisite: Grade 12 and Teacher Recommendation
+FORENSIC SCIENCE (Lab)/ FORENSICS IN MEDIA Honors Course #3604 FORENSIC SCIENCE (Lab) College Prep Course TBD Prerequisite: Grade 12 and Teacher Recom mendation